Superannuation Calculator Australia

 $

-How to Use This Calculator and Frequently Asked Questions
+How to Use This Superannuation Calculator and Frequently Asked Questions

-Using our superannuation calculator is straightforward.
+Using our Australian superannuation calculator is straightforward.
 Begin by entering your current age and your planned retirement age.
 Most Australians can access their super from age 60 if retired, though the preservation age varies depending on when you were born.
 Next, input your current superannuation balance, which you can find on your latest super statement or by logging into your fund's online portal.
+This superannuation balance calculator will then project your retirement outcome.

 Enter your annual salary before tax, as this determines your employer's Super Guarantee contributions.
 The employer contribution rate defaults to 11.5%, which is the current mandatory rate, but you can adjust this if your employer contributes more.
-Include any voluntary after-tax contributions you make, and if you utilise salary sacrifice arrangements, enter that amount separately to see the combined impact on your retirement savings.
+Include any voluntary after-tax contributions you make, and if you utilise salary sacrifice arrangements, use our salary sacrifice superannuation calculator feature by entering that amount separately to see the combined impact on your retirement savings.

 Finally, select an investment return assumption that matches your fund's investment option.
-Conservative options typically return around 6% annually, balanced options around 7%, growth options approximately 8%, and high-growth or aggressive options may target 9% or higher returns, though with increased volatility.
+Our superannuation growth calculator models conservative options typically returning around 6% annually, balanced options around 7%, growth options approximately 8%, and high-growth or aggressive options targeting 9% or higher returns, though with increased volatility.
+This superannuation forecast calculator helps answer the crucial question: how much do I need to retire comfortably?

 Frequently Asked Questions